The Underdog Show

-The Underdog Show was a six-week television series presented by Julian Clary and his dog, Valerie.
+The Underdog Show is a six-week television series presented by Julian Clary and his dog, Valerie.
 The series was produced by the independent production company Splash Media.

 Format

 The show on BBC2 featured celebrities Julia Sawalha, Anton du Beke, Clive Anderson, Huey Morgan, Mishal Husain, Selina Scott, Kirsty Gallacher and Theo Paphitis pairing up with untrained rescue dogs for a Crufts-style competition.
-Every week, one duo was eliminated by a panel of three professional judges Kay Lawrence, Annie Clayton and Peter Purves and the viewers via telephone voting.
+Every week, one duo was eliminated by a panel of three professional judges Kay Laurence, Annie Clayton and Peter Purves and the viewers via telephone voting.
 The outgoing dog being put up for adoption to find a new home with a viewer, although Theo, Kirsty, and Clive adopted the rescue dogs they were paired with.

 Steve Mann of Alpha Dog training School was the successful trainer of eventual winners, Selina and Chump.